 - TranscriptionWing – Appears to be open to beginners, although you do have to indicate on the application form if you've ever done transcription work in the past.

 - A & P Transcription – Always looking for qualified transcriptionists to add to their team.
-Appears that they do prefer experience.
+Appears that they do prefer experience (at least one year).

 - Alice Darling Secretarial Services – Must type at least 75 wpm.
 Not always hiring, check career page for openings.